Lofty Holloway: Reception

-In 1988, actor Kevin Kennedy who played Curly Watts in soap opera Coronation Street, which was EastEnders biggest television rival, criticised the character of Lofty.
-Kennedy claimed that Lofty was a direct copy of his character Curly: "As far as i'm concerned, Lofty was a straight lift.
+In 1988, actor Kevin Kennedy who played Curly Watts in the ITV soap opera Coronation Street, which was EastEnders biggest television rival, criticised the character of Lofty.
+Kennedy claimed that Lofty was a direct copy of his character Curly: "As far as I'm concerned, Lofty was a straight lift.
 It really annoyed me when I saw it.
 Lofty even had the same hairstyle and glasses as Curly, he had the same caring but dithering nature.
 It was a perfect copy."
 Curly first appeared in Coronation Street in 1983, just under two years before Lofty first appeared in EastEnders in 1985.

 Steve Tooze of the Daily Mirror branded the character a "daft, clueless geek who married 'Chelle Fowler, even though she was pregnant with Dirty Den's baby, and was duly dumped for his kind-heartedness."
+In 2020, Tooze's colleagues, Sara Wallis and Ian Hyland, placed Lofty 76th on their ranked list of the best EastEnders characters of all time and wrote that he was "cruelly betrayed" by Michelle.
+In 2022, Luke Weir from Surrey Live called Lofty a "loveable" and "luckless" whose storyline with Michelle got "viewers to root for him".